Find accommodation, activities and attractions in North Yorkshire.

-With some of the finest scenery in Britain, the Yorkshire Dales is a place of heather-strewn moors, lush green valleys topped by limestone cliffs, gushing waterfalls and dry stone walls that criss-cross the landscape like man-made serpents.
+With some of the finest scenery in Britain, North Yorkshire is a place of heather-strewn moors, lush green valleys topped by limestone cliffs, gushing waterfalls and dry stone walls that criss-cross the landscape like man-made serpents.

 Filled with distinctive, mellow villages and the ruins of once-vibrant abbeys and castles, it has mountains, unique limestone pavements and a subterranean world of cathedral-sized caves.

 Television producers have frequently been seduced by the rural, bygone ambience of this quintessentially northern terrain.
 The Dales, for example, is the location of the long-running TV soap opera 'Emmerdale' and was also chosen as the backdrop to the James Herriot classic 'All Creatures Great and Small' as well as movies such as 'Calendar Girls' and 'Robin Hood, Prince of Thieves'.

 Now based around agriculture, the Dales were originally created by the melting of ice-bound glaciers.
 This eroded the underlying limestone and sandstone about 300 million years ago.
 Later the area became a Roman centre for lead mining and has also been an important hub for the quarrying of limestone.

 Within the region lies the splendid Yorkshire Dales National Park, which covers an area of more than 680 square miles.
 The Park is a magnet for lovers of the great outdoors and among its nine million annual visitors are many walkers, climbers, riders, bird watchers, cyclists, anglers, archaeologists and potholers.